beaisis/GettingAndCleaningData/CodeBook.md

 Description of run_analytics.R process

-Run_analysis performs te following functions
+Run_analysis performs the following functions:
--1.
-Merges training, test and subject data set and combines to a single data file.
+1. Merges training, test and subject data set and combines to a single data file.
--2.
-Replace columns numbers with feature names, subject andactivity -3.
-Select just the mean and standard deviation measures -4.
-Make friendly names for selected columns
+2. Replace columns numbers with feature names, subject andactivity
+3. Select just the mean and standard deviation measures
+4. Make friendly names for selected columns
--5.
-Label the data set with descriptive activity names.
+5. Label the data set with descriptive activity names.
--6.
-Creates a tidy data set with a average for each variable for each activity and each subject.
+6. Creates a tidy data set with a average for each variable for each activity and each subject.

 These variables identify the unique subject/activity pair the variables relate to:
  - Subject: the integer subject ID.